 The federal Perkins loan program ended in 2018, with the last loans disbursed in June of that year.
 Many students are still paying back Perkins loans, however.

 Perkins loan funds depended on your financial need and the availability of funds at your college.
 To be considered for a Perkins Loan, you must have demonstrated an exceptional financial need on your Free Application for Federal Student Aid (FAFSA).
 This form is required to determine your eligibility for other financial aid programs as well and can be renewed each year.
 In addition to the FAFSA, students had to fill out a Perkins promissory note in order to qualify for a loan.

 The program was originally set to expire in 2014, but it was granted two different extensions.
 It was eventually put on hold in 2017 when Congress could not agree on new legislation to extend funding for the program.
 No specific program has replaced the Perkins loan program since then, but the College Affordability Act, under consideration in Congress in 2020, proposes new funding for Perkins loans.

-The maximum Perkins Loan amount students can receive in any one year is determined by whether they are an undergraduate or graduate student.
-For undergraduate students, there is a $5,500 per year cap on receiving Perkins Loans, with an undergraduate cumulative limit of $27,500.
-For graduate students, there is an $8,000 per year cap on Perkins Loans, with a graduate and undergraduate combined cumulative limit of $60,000.
+The maximum amount you could receive for a Perkins loan depended on whether you were an undergraduate or graduate student.
+For undergraduate students, there was a $5,500 per year cap on Perkins loans, with a cumulative limit of $27,500.
+For graduate students, there was an $8,000 per year cap on Perkins Loans, with a graduate and undergraduate combined cumulative limit of $60,000.

-Repaying Federal Perkins Loans:
+Repaying Outstanding Federal Perkins Loans

 If you skip a payment, if your payment is late, or if you make less than a full payment, you might have to pay a late charge plus any collection costs.
 Borrowers who are still experiencing financial difficulty after payments begin will need to contact their college or loan servicer to determine if they are eligible for loan deferment or forbearance.